 2019.
 The role of networks in antitrust investigations, with Matthew Elliot.
 Prepared for Oxford Review of Economic Policy.

 2019 Pricing network effects: competition, with I. Fainmesser.
 The American Economic Journal: Microeconomics.
 Forthcoming.

 Work in paper and work in progress

-2020 Resale mechanisms on networks, with D. Condorelli and L. Renou.
+2021 Resale mechanisms on networks, with D. Condorelli and L. Renou. (first draft coming soon)

 2021 Pigouvian intervention in supply chains, with B. Golub, S. Goyal, E. Talamas, O. Tamuz.